mrkazawa/grid_world/sarsa/README.md

 * The policy to move **down** at grid `(1,2)` is also `-0.02`, which is the lowest value among all other alternative actions.
 This makes the path to grid `(1,3)` is **blocked**.

-The solution to break this block is that when you are at grid `(2,1)` or `(1,2)` you must be **VERY LUCKY** not only to hit the `epsilon` but also to get the random action correct (`right` or `down`).
+The solution to breakthrough from this blockage is that when you are at grid `(2,1)` or `(1,2)` you must be **VERY LUCKY** not only to hit the `epsilon` but also to get the random action correct (`right` or `down`).
 Moreover, we log the time for the agent to finish an episode.
 Some of them are in very huge numbers because of this problem.
-We put three highest number time logs (in seconds) over 50 episodes below.
+We put three highest number of time logs (in seconds) over 50 episodes below.

 ```
 episode : 18 --- time : 178.0